ndortega/SWEN342-Project2/README.txt

 Compilation:
     Executable:
-        We have provided you with an executable jar, so there is no compilation necessary.
+        We have provided you with an executable, so there is no compilation necessary.

     Intellij:
         If you wish to put this into an Intellij project, you must start a Maven project